Menu

 In a few words, buying products made in Australia benefits consumers and the country.
 Each dollar can make a change since it directs resources to local businesses, local communities, and local families.
 You're buying products that are certified as safer, higher quality, and more trustworthy due to Australia's strict regulations.
 There's no downside to supporting local industry.

-• 08 Aug 2022 10:09 AM | Anonymous member (Administrator)
+• 08 Aug 2022 10:09 AM | Deleted user

 One new study suggests no evidence that taking vitamin D supplements reduces the risk of bone fractures in healthy older adults.
 However, this contradicts numerous other studies and expert authorities in osteoporosis and bone health.